 Traditional Osteoarthritis Therapies

-In fact, a recent study at Boston University School of Medicine found accelerated arthritis and joint destruction can be the unintended result of intra-articular corticosteroid injections.3 Safe and effective alternatives can be taken long-term with no side effects, given the chronicity of OA.
-Further, considering the need for pain, metabolic and “whole joint” structural benefits, turmeric—an ancient, golden spice—is the gold standard for first-line and long-term OA therapy.
+In fact, a recent study at Boston University School of Medicine found accelerated arthritis and joint destruction can be the unintended result of intraarticular corticosteroid injections.3 Safe and effective alternatives must be able to be taken long-term with no side effects, given the chronicity of OA.
+Further, considering the need for pain, metabolic and whole-joint structural benefits, turmeric—an ancient, golden spice—is the gold standard for first-line and long-term OA therapy.

 Helping physicians find patients who they can best help